redhat-openstack/website/source/uncategorized/tripleo-cli.html.md

       nova flavor-key cinder-storage set "cpu_arch"="x86_64" "baremetal:deploy_kernel_id"="$deploy_kernel_id" "baremetal:deploy_ramdisk_id"="$deploy_ramdisk_id"
       nova flavor-key swift-storage set "cpu_arch"="x86_64" "baremetal:deploy_kernel_id"="$deploy_kernel_id" "baremetal:deploy_ramdisk_id"="$deploy_ramdisk_id"

-In the Deployment section which follows below, we will look at how to specify the flavors we want to use when we deploy.
+In the Deployment section which follows below, we will look at how to specify the flavors (with the command `tuskar plan-patch`) we want to use when we deploy.

 ## Deployment